Okipa/laravel-table/README.md

 Configuring table filters will make them appear as `select` HTML components on a dedicated bar above the table.

-This filters bar will not appear if no filter is declared.
+The filters bar will not appear if no filter is declared.

+Native browser HTML `select` components are implemented by default.
+You may want to cutomize your `select` rendering, especially to handle their behaviour and design when they are configured in multiple mode.

+You have 2 ways to add HTML specific attributes to your filter select components in order to achieve that:
+* Globally set default HTML attributes from a `laravel-table.filter_select_default_attributes` config array value
+* Override or merge yours with global default HTML attributes by setting HTML attributes with the `attributes()` method on your filters

 This package provides the following built-in filters:
 * `RelationshipFilter`: